 Meta’s integration into COPA is not the only recent move the company has made regarding cryptocurrencies.
 The company is studying the possible sale of the assets of the Diem Association, of which it controls a third.
 The goal would be to return capital to its investor members.

 According to people familiar with the matter, senior Diem executives would talk with investment bankers to find a way to sell the project’s intellectual property.
 It is worth remembering that Diem, formerly called Libra, intended to enter the stable cryptocurrency business (stablecoins).
 Still, the project failed to materialize due to the pressures they received from several countries.

-However, the possible sale of Diem does not stop Meta's efforts to continue trying to enter the cryptocurrency industry in one way or another.
+However, the possible sale of Diem does not stop Meta’s efforts to continue trying to enter the cryptocurrency industry in one way or another.
 While not creating a cryptocurrency, they would do so with a digital wallet.
 Meta filed a registration application in Brazil to launch a bitcoin-supported wallet.
-The company will have to wait 90 days to determine if the Brazilian authorities approved or denied it.
+The company must wait 90 days to determine if the Brazilian authorities approved or denied it.